© Crown copyright 2018

 The High Court considered the use of a ‘City Bug’ electric scooter, and whether its user was bound by the compulsory insurance requirements.
 It found that it was and that the appellant had been properly convicted of the offence of driving a vehicle without insurance.

 Coates v Crown Prosecution Service - EWHC 2032 (Admin)

 The High Court considered the situation of Segways in the statutory framework.
 It found that the appellant had been properly convicted under the Highway Act 1835 of “riding” on the footway, or of “driving or leading a carriage” on the footway.
 The Segway was a carriage either by analogy to other forms of carriage (like bicycles) or because it was a motor vehicle, which by operation of statute is a carriage.

 If you require any further information regarding the content of this information sheet, please contact the DfT using one of the below:

-The information in this document is a summary of the Department’s understanding of what the law requires.
-However, ultimately the interpretation of the law is a matter for the courts based on individual facts of any particular case, you are therefore advised to consult the relevant legislation and, if necessary, seek independent advice.
+The information in this document is an introductory outline of the department’s understanding of the law.
+The interpretation of the law and its application in individual cases is a matter for the courts however.
+You are therefore advised to consult the relevant legislation and, if necessary, seek independent advice.